1. How do I pay for the membership?

 A low-income rate is available to anyone whose annual income qualifies under the current Housing and Urban Development (HUD) Neighborhood Enhancement Program, and is based on the number of persons living in the household and the total household income.
 A Statement of Eligibility is required to qualify for the reduced rate of $30 per year.
 To qualify, the total household income must not exceed these limits:Number of Persons Living in Household Income Cannot Exceed

 1 $38,300 2 $43,750 3 $49,200 4 $54,650 5 $59,050 6 $63,400

 15. What if I belong to a paramedic membership program in another city?

 The Huntington Beach Fire Department FireMed Program does not have reciprocity with programs of other cities.

 16. How do I take a free CPR class available to FireMed members?

-The FireMed Program offers free CPR classes certified by the American Heart Association.
-Taught in the Huntington Beach area, classes are offered twice each month.
-You only need to attend one class to receive your Heartsaver certification card, and registration is simple.
+The FireMed Program offers free CPR classes that follow the guidelines of the American Heart Association.
+Classes are taught twice each month at a location in Huntington Beach.
+You only need to attend one class to receive your certification card, and registration is simple.
 Click here to review the current class schedule and start the registration process.